 For our customer Ashley, a simple trip to Target soon turned into an unexpected moment of hope.
 Thanks to an observant passerby, her medical ID came in handy when she least expected it:

-“The New Normal” A special guest post by Grace Dolan Friday the Thirteenth is the most dreaded day for many people.
+Friday the Thirteenth is the most dreaded day for many people.
 However, when I woke up early on Friday the Thirteenth in March of 2015 to get ready for my district debate competition, I wasn’t thinking about the date.
-I was thinking two things:
+I was thinking two things: I really really have to pee.
+I would love to sleep

 When people think of Diabetes, they typically think of Type 1 Diabetes or Type 2 Diabetes.
 Type 1 is an autoimmune disease in which the insulin-producing cells of the pancreas no longer function.
 This condition has no cure currently, and people with Type 1 Diabetes are insulin-dependent as a result.
 Some people still call Type